MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 ---
-title: "Drawing a Simple Circle"
+title: "Drawing a Simple Circle in SkiaSharp"
-description: "Learn the basics of SkiaSharp drawing, including canvases and paint" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: E3A4E373-F65D-45C8-8E77-577A804AC3F8
+description: "This article explains the basics of SkiaSharp drawing, including canvases and paint, in Xamarin.Forms applications, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: E3A4E373-F65D-45C8-8E77-577A804AC3F8